Hannah has been recognized and awarded on two occasions for her acting. She received:

 *A short story entitled "Encounters With Coffee" which garnered Hannah a nomination for a scholarship to be awarded at the prestigious Wesleyan Writers Conference held in June 2016 and which was selected for publication into the 2017 edition of the Calliope.

-Hannah was chosen to be an intern at Everywhere Studios during the summer of 2016 under the mentorship of Dan Angel, Emmy-award winning writer and producer of "The X-Files" for responsibilities to include assisting with script development for television and film.
+Hannah was chosen to be a intern at Everywhere Studios during the summer of 2016 under the mentorship of Dan Angel, Emmy-award winning writer and producer of "The X-Files" for responsibilities to include assisting with script development for television and film.
+She assisted with the development of the new show "Date My Dad," starring Barry Watson and Raquel Welch, currently in its first season on Up Tv network.

 Being an enthusiast for aeronautical science and space exploration, Hannah is a licensed private pilot with over 130 hours of flight time logged including instrument and multiple engine flight training, and she has attended four NASA shuttle launches.
 She was elected to be the Secretary and Officer of Communications for the Space and Rocketry Club at Armstrong State University in 2017.